High school (grades 9-12) · Gonzales, LA

 What is the racial and ethnic makeup of East Ascension High School?

-The largest demographic group at East Ascension High School is African American at 48.8%.
-The school serves a diverse student body in Gonzales, LA.
+The largest demographic group at East Ascension High School is African American at 48.8% of enrollment, in Gonzales, LA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 64.7/100.

 What is the Resource Investment Index for East Ascension High School?

-East Ascension High School has a Resource Investment Index of 43/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+East Ascension High School has a Resource Investment Index of 44/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page